 The Duchy of Austria

 The small Duchy of Austria was formally established in 1156 as a consolation prize for Duke Henry II for not getting Bavaria: the medieval equivalent of a swimming certificate or a packet of gummy bears for coming second.
-However, with Vienna as its capital and the super location on the Danube, the duchy (and its rulers) prospered and grew.

-This actual “Austria” expanded, shrunk, split, renamed and reformed repeatedly in the ebb and flow of politics, wars and split inheritances.
+This historical “Austria” expanded, shrunk, split, renamed and reformed repeatedly in the ebb and flow of politics, wars and split inheritances.
 If you want to retain your sanity, don’t even try to follow its progress through time.